 Are there any foreign exchange restrictions on transfers of funds

-In The Bahamas resident individuals and companies need consent from the Central Bank to conduct operations in foreign currencies.
+In The Bahamas resident individuals and companies for Exchange Control purposes require consent from the Exchange Control Department of the Central Bank of The Bahamas (Central Bank) to deal in foreign currencies.
 The permission is typically granted and entails the purchase of the foreign currency at a premium.
-Similarly, non-resident or offshore companies, require Central Bank consent to deal in Bahamian dollars.
+Similarly, non-resident individuals or companies for Exchange Control purposes, require Central Bank consent to deal in Bahamian dollars.

 How successful have foreign creditors and lessors been in enforcing their security and lessor rights over and successfully repossessing aircraft in a timely manner?

-Due to the sensitivity of Bahamian Courts to the need to move in real time in matters of commerce, foreign creditors are successful in enforcing their security in a timely manner.
+Due to the sensitivity of Bahamian Courts to the need of Creditors to realize their securityin real time in matters of commerce;foreign creditors are successful in enforcing their security in a timely mannerin The Bahamas.